Chengdu Evening Food Tour by Tuktuk

 There are a million reasons Chengdu is an international food destination.
 It’s a UNESCO city of gastronomy.
 It’s the most popular Chinese cuisine in China.
 Not only is Chengdu the capital of Sichuan cuisine, but also the capital of eating out, with the highest per-capita ratio of restaurants, hot pot eateries, and teahouses in all of China.
 And at the same time, you could know all of this and yet know very little about food in Chengdu.

-On this tour designed by our founder Ruixi Hu, travel through her hometown by tuktuk and encounter spots you could never find on your own for a mix of street food, sit-down restaurants, and family homes.
+On this tour designed by our founder (and Chengdu native) Ruixi Hu, travel through her hometown by tuktuk and encounter spots you could never find on your own for a mix of street food, sit-down restaurants, and family-run joints.
 In the capital of all things cultured, delicious, and unique, visit the eateries that took her a lifetime to discover on our very special evening food tour.